oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

       }
    };
    ```
-   In this case, an instance of `FunctorKernel` will be invoked as a kernel by passing it to `single_task`.
-Replace the comments with your kernel's actual implementation code.
+   In this case, an instance of `FunctorKernel` will be invoked as a kernel by passing it to the `single_task()` function.
+Replace the comment with your kernel's actual implementation code.

 ### Pointer Aliasing Explained